lyndskg/mac-volume-booster/README.md

 <a name="obj"></a>
 ### Objectives
-The main objective of <ins>__*volume-vault*__</ins> is to provide macOS users with a playful solution to amplify their audio volume beyond the limitations imposed by Apple.
+The main objective of __*volume-vault*__ is to provide macOS users with a playful solution to amplify their audio volume beyond the limitations imposed by Apple.

 By offering a user-friendly interface and a humorous touch, <ins>__*volume-vault*__</ins> aims to enhance the audio experience for users who desire louder sound without compromising on quality.